MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management.md

 # Manage Azure resource groups with TypeScript Function API

-In this article series, you'll create a local TypeScript Azure Function app with APIs to manage Azure resource groups and deploy the app to Azure.
+In this tutorial, you'll create a local TypeScript Azure Function app with APIs to manage Azure resource groups and deploy the app to Azure.

-Features and functionality of this article series:
+Features and functionality:

 * Create local TypeScript Azure Function app project in Visual Studio Code
 * Create function APIs boilerplate code in Visual Studio Code